osisoft/sample-adh-time_series-dotnet/SdsTsDotNet/SAMPLE.md

 ```

-With that information we now need to define the names of what we will store in ADH.
+With that information we now need to define the names of what we will store in Cds.

 These variables are used to create the Types and Strings.
 Update these as appropriate.